franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 - Header
   - Contains information used throughout consensus and other areas of the protocol, for example:
-    - Address of the validator that proposed the block
+    - Address of the validator that proposed the block.
-    - MerkleRoot of the current validator set
+    - MerkleRoot of the current validator set.
-    - BlockID of the previous block
+    - BlockID of the previous block.
 - Data
-  - Data contains a list of transactions
+  - Data contains a list of transactions.
-  - The contents of the transaction is unknown to Tendermint
+  - The contents of the transaction is unknown to Tendermint.
-- Evidence
+- Evidence.
-  - Evidence contains a list of infractions committed by validators
+  - Evidence contains a list of infractions committed by validators.
-  - This is used for slashing
+  - This is used for slashing.
-  - No more than 1/10th of the maximum block size (ConsensusParams.Block.MaxBytes) of evidence with each block
+  - No more than 1/10th of the maximum block size (ConsensusParams.Block.MaxBytes) of evidence with each block.

 ---

 ## Anatomy of a block (cont'd)

-- LastCommit
+- LastCommit.
-  - A simple wrapper for a list of signatures
+  - A simple wrapper for a list of signatures.
-  - Represents the votes validators casted
+  - Represents the votes validators casted.
-  - The commit in a block refers to the vote for previous block
+  - The commit in a block refers to the vote for previous block.
-  - The number of votes in a commit is limited to 10000
+  - The number of votes in a commit is limited to 10000.

 [Source](https://github.com/tendermint/tendermint/blob/master/spec/core/data_structures.md)